-specific-trap : mGuardTrapRouterRedBackupDownadditional : mGuardTResRedundacyBackupenterprise-oid : mGuardTrapRouterRedundancy
+specific-trap : mGuardTrapRouterRedBackupDownadditional : mGuardTResRedundacyBackupenterprise-oid : mGuardTrapRouterRedundancy specific-trap : mGuardTrapRRedundancyStatus-

 Down

 This trap is sent when the backup device (secondary mGuard) cannot be reached by the master device (primary mGuard).
 (The trap will only be sent if ICMP checks are activated.)